Drawing pictures with code? Yes!

 Jump (function/action) from the ground (argument) to the ceiling (argument).

 a.
-In the below four code/shape examples, list which parts are functions and what parts are arguments?
+Code the 4 shapes below, list which parts are functions and what parts are arguments?

 Section 5.
 Shades of Gray